Emergency Small Business Funding Program-COVID-19

 The purpose of the Orange County Emergency Small Business Funding Program is to assist Orange County-based small businesses that are experiencing financial difficulties such as mandated shutdowns, employee layoffs, and operating losses as a result of ongoing efforts at the Federal, State and local authorities to contain and minimize the spread of the COVID-19 pandemic.

-Businesses who have already received COVID-19 related financial assistance from either the state, federal or local governments are not eligible to apply for this round of funding.
+Businesses that have already received COVID-19 related financial assistance from either the state, federal or local governments are eligible to apply for this round of funding.
 Examples of these types of programs include Paycheck Protection Program (PPP), Economic Injury Disaster Loan (EIDL), Small Business Administration (SBA) Loan, Carrboro Small Business and Non-Profit Emergency Loan/Grant Fund.
-This doesn’t include personal loans or personal stimulus funds received.

 General Terms and Conditions

 - Open to Orange County, N.C., based for-profit businesses.

 - Minimum of one-year in operating history, and hold applicable 2019 business privilege licenses.

 - Ineligible businesses include, but are not limited to, companies involved in real estate investment, multi-level marketing, adult entertainment, or firearms.
 Companies with outstanding local tax liabilities or tax liens as of February 1, 2021, or currently in bankruptcy (Corporate or Personal) are not eligible.
 Companies that have a past due balance as of February 1, 2021 with the Orange County Small Business Loan Program are also ineligible.

 - Profit and Loss statement indicating profitability prior to the Covid-19 coronavirus pandemic.

 Information Required as Attachments

 - 2019 Tax Return and/or Profit/Loss Statement from January 1, 2019 through December 31, 2019